What is Life Insurance in New Zealand?

 Can I get life insurance with health conditions?

 Yes, but premiums may be higher or specific conditions excluded.
-Minor health issues may have minimal impact, while serious conditions could result in 50-200% premium loadings or decline.
-Some insurers specialize in higher-risk applicants.
+Minor health issues may have minimal impact, while serious conditions can result in premium loadings or decline.
+Some insurers specialise in higher-risk applicants.
 Always disclose all health conditions.

 Do I need life insurance if I'm single with no dependents?